|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat oven to 350 F.

 Line a 10-inch tart pan or pie with your favorite homemade or store-bought pie or tart crust.
-As you lay the crust into the pan, hold it up and let it drop and settle into any edges or corners, rather than pushing it in, to minimizing shrinking and breaking when you bake the tart.
+As you lay the crust into the pan, hold it up and let it drop and settle into any edges or corners, rather than pushing it in, to minimize shrinking and breaking when you bake the tart.
 Set aside.
 Alternatively, you can lay the rolled-out crust on a baking sheet for a free-form tart, often called a galette.
 Lightly prick the crust all over with a fork.
 Set aside.

 Cut the pears in half or quarters.
 Cut out and discard the core in each piece.
 Peel the pear pieces and cut them into even slices.
 Even slicing will lead to the prettiest and most evenly cooked tart.